Super Easy Low Histamine Roast Chicken (also Low Oxalate, Low Lectin)

 To keep histamine levels low, it is always important to start with very fresh ingredients and the right handling and storage.

 Pasture raised chicken is less inflammatory than grain fed meat.
 So get pasture raised chicken whenever you can.

-After you’ve read the post Are you Raising your Histamine Levels with these Meat Handling Mistakes? …check out this super easy roast chicken recipe and then give it a try.
+Give this super easy roast chicken recipe a try and make your meal prep easier.
 Let me know what you think in the comments!

 1 pasture-raised chicken, mostly thawed – 2.5-4 lbs

 Herbamare Organic Herbed Sea Salt